GrafeoCE/grafeo/docs/user-guide/compact-store.md

 # Compact Store

-CompactStore is a read-only columnar graph format that trades mutability for performance.
-After ingesting data (read-write), call `compact()` to switch the database to a columnar layout with CSR adjacency.
-Queries keep working across all supported languages, but writes are rejected.
+CompactStore is a columnar graph format that trades some write performance for large memory and query wins.
+After ingesting data, call `compact()` to switch the database to a columnar layout with CSR adjacency.
+From 0.5.39, `compact()` is **non-destructive and writable**: it produces a layered store with an immutable columnar base plus a mutable overlay.
+Inserts and property updates after `compact()` land in the overlay;
+`recompact()` merges the overlay back into a fresh base.

+Queries keep working across all supported languages, indexes (vector, text, hybrid) can be created and searched post-compact, and named graphs are preserved across `compact()` / `recompact()`.

-**When to use it:** workloads that ingest once, then query many times.
+**When to use it:** workloads that ingest once and query many times, or read-heavy workloads with occasional updates.
 Code analysis tools, static knowledge graphs, pre-built datasets for WASM or edge deployments.

 ## Performance